zizhengpan/zizhengpan.github.io/_pages/about.md

 ## News
-- **2023.10.25** &emsp; I gave a online talk at University of Massachusetts Amherst.
+- **2023.10.25** &emsp; I gave an online talk at University of Massachusetts Amherst.
 - **2023.04.20** &emsp; One paper is accepted by IJCAI 2023!
 - **2023.04.11** &emsp; I will be interning at NVIDIA Research this summer.
 - **2023.03.22** &emsp; SN-Net was selected as a highlight at CVPR 2023!🔥